 I've notarized hundreds of documents in my time, and if you're looking for a relatively easy option, this is one of the best ways to get your feet wet.

 2. Birddogging / Wholesaling Real Estate

-If you’re gifted with a personality that does well with sales and networking, another way to earn income (without requiring much money) is to simply find great real estate deals and refer them to other cash buyers who are actively looking for investment opportunities.
+If you're gifted with a personality that does well with sales and networking, another way to earn income (without requiring much money) is to simply find great real estate deals and refer them to other cash buyers actively looking for investment opportunities.

 3. Real Estate Agent

-Getting licensed as a real estate agent is one of the most common ways that people start working in the real estate industry.
+Getting licensed as a real estate agent is one of the most common ways people start working in the real estate industry.

-All this to say, there are costs associated with being an agent – so if you decide to go this route, you’ll want to make sure you’re actually selling some properties and bringing in some income to offset the costs of being an agent.
+All this to say, there are costs associated with being an agent – so if you decide to go this route, you'll want to make sure you're selling some properties and bringing in some income to offset the costs of being an agent.